wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 # HAL XRP Client

-This is an extension that provides a client version of the XRP protocol for transmitting robot hardware interface state to an XRP robot over UDP.
+This is an extension that provides a client version of the XRP protocol for transmitting robot hardware interface state to an XRP robot over Bluetooth LE L2CAP Credit-Based Mode.

 ## Configuration

+The XRP client can be configured through the XRP Bluetooth window in the simulator GUI.
+On Linux, the window can use `bluetoothctl` to scan for cached devices and pair/trust the selected XRP before opening the L2CAP channel.

-The XRP client has a number of configuration options available through environment variables.
+The client also has environment variable configuration for headless use.

-``HALSIMXRP_HOST``: The host to connect to.
-Defaults to localhost.

-``HALSIMXRP_PORT``: The port number to connect to.
-Defaults to 3540.
+``HALSIMXRP_BT_ADDRESS``: The Bluetooth device address to connect to.
+No default.

+``HALSIMXRP_BT_ADDRESS_TYPE``: The Bluetooth LE address type.
+Supported values are `public` and `random`.
+Defaults to `random`.

+The firmware advertises a device name of the form `WPIXRP-AAAA-BBBB` and accepts LE L2CAP Credit-Based Mode connections on PSM `0x0081`.
+Each L2CAP SDU contains one XRP protocol packet.

+The native Bluetooth L2CAP transport is currently implemented for Linux.

 ## XRP Protocol